 No adult has the same needs when it comes to care, so this means various services and provisions work together to ensure individuals receive the level of care they need to meet their personal circumstances.
-There are a variety of different care settings out there, take a look at the breakdown below to get an idea of the various areas of care:
+There are a variety of different care settings out there, Take a look at the breakdown below to see examples of social care settings:

 A residential care home is a setting where vulnerable adults reside full-time and receive ongoing support and care.
 There are various types of residential care homes available which cater for different individual needs, these include: